 While easily considered the most important punch in boxing, the jab is also the least appreciated tool in the sport according to all 14* of the coaches/trainers we polled for this series.
 Additionally, 12 of those 14 said that if they were given a “magic wand”, so to speak, and could instantly improve any aspect or attribute in their fighter guess what it would be?
 It wasn’t to necessarily improve their jab but more so to make them understand the importance of the jab and the effect it can have on a fight or fighter.

-Like every other aspect of the sport there’s levels to the jab.
-A good solid jab can be used for controlling distance, creating space, establishing rhythm, disrupting rhythm, setting up the offensive attack, and much, much more.
-A good educated jab with snap, much like the punch our number 1 guy used to run through P4P fighter’s in his career, those can be absolutely debilitating for a fighter to deal with.
+Like every other aspect of the sport, there are levels to the jab.
+A good solid jab can be used for controlling distance, creating space, establishing a rhythm, disrupting rhythm, setting up the offensive attack, and much, much more.
+A well-educated jab with the snap, much like the punch our number 1 guy used to run through P4P fighter’s in his career, can be absolutely debilitating for a fighter to deal with.
 Educated with speed and level variations?
 That just may be the single most dominant weapon a fighter can have in his arsenal outside of a Deontay Wilder’s right hand!
 Not too many of those in the sport, uh?

-Over the last couple decades the presence of a solid jab in a fighter’s repertoire has disappeared faster than Donald Trump’s approval ratings.
+Over the last couple of decades, the presence of a solid jab in a fighter’s repertoire has disappeared faster than Donald Trump’s approval ratings.
 It is even seen less and less during “mitt work” nowadays as the flashier choreographed routines have become all the buzz.

-Despite the recent decline of an elite level jab in boxing, there has been some truly dominating lead hands throughout the history of the sport.
-For the most part, fighter’s from the orthodox stance like Joe Louis, Larry Holmes, Muhammad Ali have been the runaway winner’s when it comes to all the lists with the “best of the best”.
-Of course the biggest reason for this is simply because there’s a lot more of them in existence compared to southpaw’s.
+Despite the recent decline of an elite-level jab in boxing, there have been some truly dominating lead hands throughout the history of the sport.
+For the most part, the fighter’s from the orthodox stance like Joe Louis, Larry Holmes, Muhammad Ali have been the runaway winners when it comes to all the lists with the “best of the best”.
+Of course, the biggest reason for this is simply because there’s a lot more of them in existence compared to southpaws.
 An almost 10 to 1 ratio in fact according to some of the more recent numbers.
-Now, add in the fact that southpaw’s are likely to be facing an orthodox fighter almost 90% of the time.
-In these battles the lead hand is often negated by the close proximity of the front hands.
+Now, add in the fact that southpaws are likely to be facing an orthodox fighter almost 90% of the time.
+In these battles, the lead hand is often negated by the close proximity of the front hands.